rprat-pro/MATools/README.md

 # MATimers library

 MATimers is a library of timers in hierarchical form.
-The goal is to capture the time spent by a scope as many times as it is called.
+The goal is to capture the time spent in a scope/routine as many times as they are called.

 ## HOW TO USE IT

-### General
+### Miniaml requirement

-Two instructions to use MATimers:
+Two instructions are required to use MATimers:

 ```
 MATimer::timers::initialize();